-Antinutrients are compounds that interfere with the absorption of other nutrients, like protein, vitamins, and minerals, and they tend to be much higher in plant foods than animal.
+Antinutrients are compounds that interfere with the absorption of other nutrients, like protein, vitamins, and minerals, and they tend to be much higher in plant foods than animal ones.

 These substances are naturally present in peas, but they’re more or less completely eliminated through the standard processes used to create pea protein isolate.

-You may have also heard that pea protein is more likely to produce allergic reactions than other plant-based proteins.
+The second, smaller accusation you’ll sometimes see leveled against pea protein is that it’s more likely to produce allergic reactions than other plant-based proteins.

 While this is technically true, pea allergies are very rare, which is why pea protein is often recommended as a source of protein for people with allergies to more widely eaten foods like soy or dairy.

-Lastly, many people think that because peas make them bloated, pea protein will do the same.
+Lastly, many people think that because peas make them feel bloated, pea protein will do the same.